hielo777/NeonLines/README.md

-#Neon Lines Multiplayer Game with Unity and PubNub
+# Neon Lines Multiplayer Game with Unity and PubNub
 ![](https://2.bp.blogspot.com/-XUNcpOzrAZs/XM0eraZY1oI/AAAAAAAAxCY/jSPoGkxnBkMtUtXAB5sen77lscx3999MQCLcBGAs/s400/Hello%2BNeon%2BLines.png)

-[TOC]

 After having the chance to sit down and experiment a little bit with [Unity](https://unity.com/) and [PubNub](https://www.pubnub.com/), and seeing how easy you can use both to create engaging games or apps, I created a project named [Neon Lines](https://hielo777.github.io/NeonLines) to showcase [PubNub's Unity SDK](https://www.pubnub.com/docs/unity3d-c-sharp/pubnub-c-sharp-sdk) and how to build a fun multiplayer game.